lukasamd/MyBB-SEO_Titles/README.md

 This plugin impoves forum subpages titles (add page number and forum name) for search engines robots.
 Using this plugin, we can avoid the problem of double titles (monits for example in Google Webmaster Tools).

+Plugin can also add Open Graph data to website meta.

 Administrator can configure forum and thread view title use several variables:
 * forum name
 * forum description